pfrazee/scuttlebot-views/README.md

 ## Scripting Model

-Scripts are executed periodically to update their data-structures.
+Scripts are executed periodically to update their data-views.
 Typically they make incremental updates to the stored data, reading recently-added messages.
 However the user can ask to clear the stored data and recompute from the top.